tanzhu91/Retail-Data-Analytics/README.md

 |2013-01-06  |83284.166012 |22881.500197     |149800.266710    |

-Store number 14 from the same department is on a downward trend.
+However the best performing store number 14 from the same department is on a downward trend.

 ![image](https://github.com/user-attachments/assets/0a8dd1c5-d76b-4ba3-b5fc-b68d2b014e64)